MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/setup.md

 For information on the sample scenes included in the preview, see [Using and creating scenes](scenes.md).

-## Path 2: Adding MRTK3 to a new Unity project
+## Path 2: Add MRTK3 to a new Unity project

 ### 1. Create a new Unity project